remy/remysharp.com/public/blog/snyking-off.md

 # Snyk'ing off

-Today I start the week after finishing a year long relationship with Snyk, and I wanted to mark permanently here, on my blog.
+Today I start the week after finishing a year long relationship with [Snyk](https://snyk.io), and I wanted to mark permanently here, on my blog.

 <!--more-->

 ## 1 year

-Since early July 2015 I've been working with [Guy Podjarny](https://twitter.com/guypod) on his security focused start up called Snyk, and I finished last week.
+Since early July 2015 I've been working with [Guy Podjarny](https://twitter.com/guypod) on his security focused start up called Snyk ("so now you know"), and I finished last week.
 When you hear Guy say *Snyk*, it'll sound like "snik", but if you quiz him enough, you'll realise it's Snyk like "sneak", like "sneakers" - the security focused film staring Robert Redford.

 The pitch, or as I saw it, is incredibly simple and appealing to developers like me: